 To completely block websites Google Chrome has a premium extension, named BlockSite.
-After the extension is installed, just visit the option page of the extension.
-If you are using the extension first time, then set the password to block access to the extension option page.
-Then, set the list of blocked websites of Google Chrome there.
+After the extension is installed, just visit the options page of the extension.
+If you are using the extension first time, then set the password to block access to the extension options page.
+Then, configure the list of blocked websites of Google Chrome there.
 You will see the page just shown in the below screenshot.

 The BlockSite Extension makes the process very easy to block a website or block multiple websites on Google Chrome.
-You can easily password protect extension option page.
+You can easily protect extension options page with password.

 3. Use Nanny Google Chrome Extension to Block Websites